UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_03.md

 It will be much easier for people to collaborate with each other.
 It will also be easier for yourself to manage your project as it grows in complexity.

+Let's have closer looks at each of these directories in the next slide!

 ---

-Here are some files/folders in a standard project structure:
+## Files and folders in a standard project structure:

 <br>